maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

 # Visual Hierarchy

-Every element on a user interface has a level of important.
+Every element on a user interface has a level of importance.
 Visual hierarchy is how you establish the priority between the elements.